uddina/Minecraft_Skin_Generator/README.md

 - NO UI: Open Run_Inference_NO_UI.bat, let it create the venv_no_ui and install the requirements, it will ask you for the parameters to set that are explained below

-- UI with 3d Model: Open Run_Inference_UI_With_3d_Model.bat, let it create the venv_ui and install the requirements.
-After that ctrl+click the local url.

 - NO UI with 3d Model: Open Run_Inference_NO_UI_3d_Model.bat, let it create the venv_no_ui and install the requirements, it will ask you for the parameters to set that are explained below

 A: Enter the prompt, so how the Minecraft Skins should look like.